LifeBogger presents the Full Story of a Football Legend best known by the Nickname; ‘Stevie G’.

-Yes, everyone knows about Stevie G’s versatility but few consider his life outside the pitch which is quite interesting.
-Now without further adieu, lets Begin.
+Yes, everyone knows about Stevie G’s versatility, but few consider his life outside the pitch, which is quite interesting.
+Now, without further ado, let us begin.

-Steven Gerrard Childhood Story Plus Untold Biography Facts – Early Life
+Steven Gerrard Childhood Story – Early Life and Family Background:

 Steven George Gerrard was born on the 30th of May, 1980 in Whiston, Merseyside by Paul Gerrard (father) and Julie Ann Gerrard (mother).

 He was born with a birth defect called ‘clubfoot’ which made his foot to be twisted in (inverted) and down.
-He was treated onetime.
-His parents didn’t want him to walk on his ankles or on side of his feet.
+He was treated on time.
+His parents didn’t want him to walk on his ankles or on the side of his feet.

-Steven Gerrard Childhood Story Plus Untold Biography Facts – More Childhood Accident
+Steven Gerrard Childhood Biography – More Childhood Accident:

 He had tryouts at a few different teams, including Manchester United, which he failed. (yes you read that right).

-After dating fashion journalist/model Alex Curran for 5 years, the couple got a catholic married in 2007.
+After dating fashion journalist/model Alex Curran for 5 years, the couple got a catholic marriage in 2007.

 Curran has launched her own fashion line, written a fashion column for the Daily Mail and has experience in modelling.
 The couple have 3 daughters, Lilly-Ella (2003), Lexie (2006) and Lourdes (2011).